lnfnunes/404-PageNotFound/CONTRIBUTING.md

 # Contributing

-If you are tired of all that same boring 404 pages, add an inspirational link to help spread the ideia of having this experience into backlogs.
+If you are tired of all that same boring 404 pages, add an inspirational link to help spread the idea of having this experience into backlogs.
 Your contributions are always welcome!

 ## Guidelines